kwesikwaa/Collabo-App-Backend-express-/README.md

 # Collabo-App-Backend-express-

-Backend for collabo app built on express.
-The collabo app is built with flutter for windows as a tool to aid collaborative work between artist.
+### The collabo is project managment tool for artists.
+Built with flutter for desktop and backend engineered with Express js

+## Dependencies
+- Morgan and Winston for logging
+- jwt authentication and authorization
+- MongoDB
+- exploring google drive api to find how it fits here

+### run
+npm run dev